 While there, Tom began an almost thirty-year career working for a package delivery company, spending most of the time working his way up the ranks and looking for his stapler.
 The job took him to Indiana, Missouri, Florida, and Texas, before he opted to retire early and move to rural west Tennessee.
 Think Green Acres minus the farm but with the helpful county agent.

 These days Tom spends his time piddling in the yard, running an editing business, and writing novels.
 His hobbies include working jigsaw puzzles, trying out Dad jokes on his grown kids, woodworking, and using leftover potted meat cans from Y2K for target practice.

 Tom enjoys riding his Harley in the mountains with his wife, who shuts off the microphone after the third “I am a leaf on the wind.
 Watch how I soar.”
-He’s also a rabid hockey fan, following his beloved Predators all the way through the third week of the season when they’re mathematically eliminated from the playoffs.
+He’s also a rabid hockey fan, following his beloved Predators as they chase their first Stanley Cup.